Frequently Asked Questions

 Q: What is the faculty advisor's role in a student's research project?

 A: The faculty advisor is an active mentor to the student researcher and shares the responsibility for the ethical conduct of the research with the student.
-The advisor is expected to discuss the general principles of research ethics prior to the initiation of any project involving human subjects, help students determine whether their project requires Institutional Review Board (IRB) review, and guide students through the IRB application process.
-The advisor must support the student in the conduct of the research project after IRB approval is attained.
+The advisor is expected to be familiar and discuss with the student researcher the ethical and regulatory requirements of human subjects research prior to the initiation of any project involving human subjects, help students determine whether their project requires Institutional Review Board (IRB) review, and guide students through the IRB application process.
+The advisor must support the student in the conduct of the research project after IRB approval is attained, giving special attention to maintaining participant protections (including privacy, confidentiality, and informed consent), minimizing risk, and ensuring voluntary participation and withdrawal.
+It is also the faculty advisor’s responsibility to assure that ongoing IRB reporting requirements (e.g., unanticipated problems, continuing reviews, etc.) are met in a timely manner, even after the student graduates.

 While student investigators can prepare their IRB application and supporting documents, they are not authorized to electronically submit their IRB application.
 The faculty advisor must upload the IRB application on the student's behalf.
 Please visit Submitting Your IRB Application for more information.

-Q: I'm doing a class project.
+Q: I'm conducting research as part of a class project.
 Does it have to be reviewed by the IRB?

-Q: Does secondary analysis of an existing data set gathered for another purpose require a new research project for review?
+Q: Does secondary analysis of an existing data set gathered for another purpose require a new IRB application?

 A: Yes - if the existing data set includes identifiable data AND private information about a living individual.
 Secondary analysis of existing data may include the review of medical records, student records, data collected from previous studies, audio/video recordings, etc. that were initially collected for another purpose.